 The recent heavy rains have been very damaging to mill dams, bridges, fences and farms in this county.
 Down on Nickajack creek, Ruff’s, Hunt’s, and Eaton’s mill dams were washed away, and Dodgen’s mill floor was ripped up.
 When the dam at Ruff’s mill gave way, the county bridge at that place was swept away, and the mud, sand and rock filled the pond of the Concord factory completely up, leaving a small creek channel where the water flows over the dam.
 How to get about one hundred car loads of dirt out of that pond, is a question of momentous importance to the Concord factory.
 [Weekly Constitution, Page 3]

 The bridge was likely rebuilt immediately thereafter.
 As the years progressed, bridges were built of better and better construction.
 The present-day bridge appearance probably dates to 1891 when John Wesley Ruff rebuilt the covered bridge on stone piers.
 This bridge, according to reports, had the “appearance of durability”.
-John Wesley Ruff was the son of Martin Luker Ruff who is credited with earlier bridges in the area.
+John Wesley Ruff was the son of Martin Luker Ruff who, together with Robert Daniell, is credited with earlier bridges in the area.

 To Bridge Contractors.
 Sealed bids will be received at this office until 5 o’clock, p.m.
 July 11th, next, to furnish material and build a modern bridge across Nickajack creek at Ruff’s Mill.
 The bridge will be about 135 feet long.
 The propriety of making it a covered bridge will be considered.
 Full particulars can be learned at this office.
 Right reserved to reject any or all bids.
 JM Stone ordinary.
 (Marietta Journal, June 9, 1891)